-Crash risk is calculated by comparing the EPDO with the number of vehicles that enter the project area during an average weekday.
+Crash risk is calculated by comparing the EPDO value with the number of vehicles that enter the project area during an average weekday.
 Project area traffic volumes are estimated using recent traffic studies by the Central Transportation Planning Staff, project development proponents, MassDOT's online traffic count database, or the MPO's travel demand model.

-Taking the EPDO per year and dividing it by vehicles per year is a measurement of risk (but a very small number.)
+Dividing the EPDO value by vehicles per year is a measurement of risk.
 This fraction is usually multiplied by 100,000,000 to give EPDO per hundred million vehicles.
 The evaluated projects are then divided into two equal-sized groups, high-risk (score=1) and low-risk (score=2), based solely on this risk calculation.